-THE CENTRAL COAST CLIMATE COLLABORATIVE (4C)
+THE CENTRAL COAST CLIMATE Collaborative (4C)

 The Central Coast Climate Collaborative (4C) was established in 2016 as regional climate collaboratives were launching across California.
-For the first time, leaders from local governments, communities, non-profit organizations, business, and academia across the Central Coast came together to explore ways to address the complex maze of emerging carbon-reduction and adaptation issues.
-4C is now an established membership organization and valued regional forum, gathering a broadening set of climate practitioners to share ideas, support projects and initiatives, and form new partnerships.
+For the first time, leaders from local governments, communities, non-profit organizations, business, academia, and Tribes across the Central Coast came together to explore ways to address the complex maze of emerging carbon-reduction and adaptation issues.
+Over the past five years, 4C has become an established membership organization and valued regional forum, gathering a broadening set of climate practitioners to share ideas, support projects and initiatives, and form new partnerships.

-Over the past five years, 4C has evolved its organizational, technological, and network capacity, while supporting regional initiatives such as local climate resilience projects and planning, academic research, launching of new climate collaboratives, and development of collaboration and networking tools.
+Over that time 4C has evolved its organizational, technological, and network capacity, while supporting regional initiatives such as local climate resilience projects and planning, academic research, launching of new climate collaboratives, and development of collaboration and networking tools.
 A 2018 strategic planning workshop established a two-year action plan to formalize the collaborative's operations and expand its capabilities.
-4C has worked collectively to:
+Since then, 4C has worked to: